 Data validation is a very important database concept.
 It is the process by which Access tests the data that is being entered into the database to make sure it is in an acceptable, or valid, format.

-Imagine that one of your database users has entered an order date of January 4, 2008 in the month/date/year format, as 01/04/2008.
-Another user has entered an order placed on that same date in the day/month/year format, as 04/01/2008.
-Now, if the database is tracking all sales for the month of January 2008, it may not show both orders as placed in January, even though both were placed on the same date.
+Imagine one of your database users has entered an order date of January 4, 2008, in the month/date/year format as 01/04/2008.
+Another user has entered an order placed on that same date in the day/month/year format as 04/01/2008.
+If the database is tracking all sales for the month of January 2008, it may not show both orders as placed in January, even though both were placed on the same date.

 Data Validation Error Message

 Data validation is accomplished by setting data validation rules and other field properties for various fields.

 Setting data validation rules

 - In Design View, highlight the field that requires a validation rule.